PrefectHQ/prefect/docs/guides/automations.md

 From the Automations tutorial, we were able to see the capabilities of what an automation can do and how to configure them within the UI.

 In this guide, we will showcase common usecases where automations can shine when responding to your workflows.
-First we will create a simple notification automation.
+First we will create a simple notification automation in just a few UI clicks.
 Then build upon that with an event based automation where a deployment will be kicked off.
 Lastly, we will combine these ideas to create a well alerted and responsive deployment pattern.

 !!!
 Warning "Available only on Prefect Cloud"
         Automations are only available on Prefect Cloud, please refer to the Cloud documentation to see what